sveinnfannar/Export-MySchool-Calendar/README.md

 * ~~Support for repeating classes week after week untill end of semester~~
 * Test with older versions of Chrome
 * Test with more applications than just Google Calendar and iCal
+* Smart repeat (Rather then repeat events to infinity, only repeat until end of semester)
 * And a lot of other stuff..

 Licence